cjdbarlow/Part-One/skeletal_muscle_innervation.md

 ##Reflexes
 A reflex is an involuntary, predictable movement in response to a stimulus.
 There are two types:
 * **Monosynaptic**: Motor neuron synapses directly with the sensory neuron
-Monosynaptic reflexes are rapid, but only generate simple responoses.
+Monosynaptic reflexes are rapid, but only generate simple responses.
 There are five components to a monosynaptic reflex:
   * Sensory receptor
   Typically muscle spindles.
   * Afferent neuron